prenetic/gaming-artifacts/Elden Ring/Magic Woman.md

 - [Prisoner](https://www.youtube.com/watch?v=k3TFfIzbN8I)
 - [ALL Sorcery Spells in Elden Ring](https://www.youtube.com/watch?v=gqSzUthyrsU)

 - This build will be a mixture of melee and long range magical spells, mostly the Carian Glintstone schools and the Carian Weapon Spells.
+- Dagger is for buffing range spells with Determination.
+- Ranged spells are big hitters by and large.
-Dagger is for buffing range spells with Determination.
-Stay out of melee expect when pushed, then switch to Slicer/Greatsword or a cheeky back stab/counter if able.
+- Stay out of melee expect when pushed, then switch to Slicer/Greatsword or a cheeky back stab/counter if able.

 ## Attributes